itsthejb/docker-ispconfig/README.md

 ## Preface
 ISPConfig is a great framework!

-Changes in the ispconfig panel will be stored in a mysql database and the config files of the appropriate daemons (postfix, dovecot, ...) will be written.
+Changes in the ispconfig panel will be stored in a mysql database and the config files for the appropriate services (postfix, dovecot, ...) will be written.

-Clear, simple and clean.
+Clean, simple and clear.

 But this architecture do not really fit to the docker concept.
   * multipe daemons
   * config will be done in/etc/ /var/log/ispconfig /etc/oasswd /etc/group /usr/local/ispconfig.

 ## History/Todo's
-  * initially forked from jerobs repository:  https://github.com/jerob/docker-ispconfig - thanks for the excellent work.
+  * Initially forked from jerobs repository:  https://github.com/jerob/docker-ispconfig - thanks for the excellent work.
+  * Start new repro: ispconfig-docker (cleanup for my purposes).
-  * implement build/run/start/stop management with docker-compose
+  * Implement build/run/start/stop management with docker-compose
-  * create a wrapper script to control ispconfig (./do)
+  * Wrapper script [./do] to build image, manage container and control ispconfig.
+  * supervisord:

+         - proper shutdown
+         - supervisorctl [./do supervisor]
-  * modfiy supervisord: proper shutdown, supervisorctl (./do supervisor) link /etc/init.d/<services> to suprvisor, proxy scripts for postfix, ...
+         - linking /etc/init.d/<services>, proxy scripts for postfix, ...
   * enable/disable ispconfig services
   * tracking possibility of ispconfig file modifications (./do track)
   * install config files on every start up (certs, ssh-keys, main.cf, ..) from a service share (./do ovw)